fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 1. Prepare Hitachi-LG LiDAR sensor and a Windows terminal on the same network as the sensor.
 1. Install the SDK for the LiDAR sensor and the package for the People Tracking (the flow line measurement) on a Windows terminal.
 1. Execute the application included in the People Tracking package.
-1. Execute the scripts which are in this directory.
+1. Execute the Python scripts.

 ## **Procedure**